-Director of Fraternity and Sorority Life
+Senior Director for Off Campus and Fraternity and Sorority Life

-The director is responsible for overseeing the day to day operations of the fraternity and sorority community.
+The senior director is responsible for overseeing the day to day operations of the fraternity and sorority community.
 This consists of providing advising and support to the seven governing councils, their 52 chapters, and over 1500 members.